Course

 Mother and Infant Bonding

 The initial time after delivery is the most important to the mother-infant bond.
-It is why new parents are encouraged to hold their baby immediately after birth, if possible, why breastfeeding is started within the first hour of birth.
-It’s why many hospitals have rooming-in opportunities for their mothers and fathers.
-These mother-infant interactions may be affected by postpartum depression (17).
+This is why new parents are encouraged to hold their baby immediately after birth, if possible, and why breastfeeding is started within the first hour of birth.
+It’s also why many hospitals have rooming-in opportunities for their mothers and fathers.
+These mother-infant interactions may be affected by postpartum mental health conditions (1,2,3,4).

-Postpartum depression can cause these mothers to react negatively to their infant.
-Whether it is their inability to care for their infant or an unwillingness to hold their child, these actions can interfere with the bonding necessary to help with good emotional, as well as educational and physical development of these infants.
+PPD can cause these mothers to react negatively to their infants.
+Whether they cannot care for their infant or are unwilling to hold their child, these actions can interfere with the bonding necessary to help these infants’ good emotional, educational, and physical development (1,2,3).

-Nurses can watch for other clues that postpartum depression is occurring, such as extreme frustration with breastfeeding or negative facial expressions of the mother when interacting with her child (4).
-Because of the impact on mother-infant bonding and childhood development, children of mothers with moderate to severe postpartum depression display more behavioral problem such as tantrums, eating disorders, and hyperactivity than children born to non-depressed mothers (18).
+Nurses can watch for other clues that postpartum depression is occurring, such as extreme frustration with breastfeeding or negative facial expressions of the mother when interacting with her child (1).
+Because of the impact on mother-infant bonding and childhood development, children of mothers with moderate to severe PPD display more behavioral problems, such as tantrums, eating challenges, and hyperactivity, than children born to non-depressed mothers (1).

 Conclusion

-While many women experience some form of depression during and after delivery of their baby, most instances of mild depression or “baby blues” are self-limiting and resolve themselves within the first two weeks and the mother-infant bonding experience goes unaffected.
+While many women experience some form of depression during and after the delivery of their baby, most instances of “baby blues” are self-limiting and resolve themselves within the first two weeks.
+This allows for the mother-infant bonding experience to go unaffected.

-Despite the observation of mothers during their prenatal and postnatal experience, symptoms can be missed by healthcare professionals unless an intentional evaluation of the mother’s mental health is undertaken—by observation, a self-monitoring questionnaire, or screening for possible symptoms and risk factors.
+Despite the observation of mothers during their prenatal and postnatal experience, symptoms can be missed by healthcare professionals unless an intentional evaluation of the mother’s mental health is undertaken.
+Assessment can include observation, a self-monitoring questionnaire, or screening for possible symptoms and risk factors.

 Failure to diagnose postpartum depression and treat it accordingly can deepen the condition, placing both the mother and infant at risk for increased morbidity and possible mortality.